Mercedes-Benz TN: Design

 The TN/T1 was available as a minibus or fitted with a cargo box body or flat cargo bed.
 A double cab version was offered in the latter two configurations.
 Three wheel bases were available, with gross weight ratings ranging from 2.55 to 4.6 tonnes.
 Mercedes-Benz-built gasoline or diesel engines were available as powerplant options for the rear-wheel drive chassis.
-The best known 4x4 Versions of the Mercedes TN/T1 were made by Iglhaut by adjusting parts of the G-Wagen to the TN/T1-chassis.
+The best known 4x4 Versions of the Mercedes-Benz TN/T1 were made by Iglhaut by adjusting parts of the G-Wagen to the TN/T1-chassis.
 The TN/T1 van was also used as a campervan conversion, being much larger than the Volkswagen Transporter.
 In 1995, after 18 years of production, the TN/T1 van series was discontinued, succeeded by the T1N "Sprinter".

 In Philippines, Mercedes-Benz T1 rebadged version, Togo Atlas is locally made by Morales Motors.
 The Atlas also offered as minibus or chassis cab for jeepneys and utility trucks.